Skip to main content

 • Fever above 100.4°F (38°C)

-• Increasing swelling after the third day, especially if spreading to neck or face
+• Increasing swelling after the third day, especially spreading to neck or face

 • Difficulty swallowing or breathing